Dream of the Red Chamber: More than a boring Chinese novel

 It took me decades to discover the "Matrix" (what we modernly refer to as the "fake material world"), and this novel just exposes it all in a week session of reading.

-The novel's core insight (Spoilers)
+The novel's insight (Spoilers)

 Why this novel hits harder than expected